QuantGeekDev/game-of-life-wasm/README.md

 # Game of Life in Rust targeting WASM

 To run:

-0. You might need to set node options for openssl legacy providers with:
+Note: You might need to set node options for openssl legacy providers with:
 `export NODE_OPTIONS=--openssl-legacy-provider`
 1. `wasm-pack build` in root directory
 2. `npm init wasm-app www` to create `www` subdirectory